HcashOrg/hcwiki/docs/getting-started/user-guides/using-hcgui.md

 <!-- TODO: Revoke button -->
 <!-- TODO: Import script button -->

-The automatic purchase panel allows you to enable the automatic ticket buyer - hcgui will continually buy tickets for you for as long as you keep it running.
+The automatic purchase panel allows you to enable the automatic ticket buyer - hcGUI will continually buy tickets for you for as long as you keep it running.
 You can configure how the ticket buyer works using the advanced options:

 ![Automatic Purchase panel](/img/decrediton/autobuyer.png)